New Blood Pressure Guidelines May Affect Your Term Life Insurance Cost

 Life Insurance Company Guidelines on Blood Pressure

-Guidelines for blood pressure do vary by life insurance company, but they tend to be within a few points of one another.
+Guidelines for blood pressure do vary by life insurance company (see guidelines here: life insurance underwriting guidelines), but they tend to be within a few points of one another.
 Many companies allow higher readings for older people.
 Those usually kick in around age 60 or so.

 Companies don’t change these guidelines very often.
 We haven’t seen a significant shift in blood pressure guidelines across the industry in many years.
 A review of guidelines from ten of our partner companies shows these guidelines are nearly the same today as they were five years ago, especially for the Preferred Plus and Preferred rating classes.
 If anything, they are slightly more lenient now.